ConorWarrilow/Academic-Success-Analysis/readme.md

 </div>
 </details>

-Without a pipeline, things can get messy fast.
+Without the pipeline, things could get messy fast.

-Another benefit of pipelines is the ability to create custom transformations that can then be reused.
+Another benefit of pipelines is the ability to create custom transformations that can be reused.
 For example

 <details>